 - Sponsor Details.
 The club/organization/individual sponsoring the event must have its name and contact information (phone number, e-mail, website, and/or postal address) visibly on the front of all publicity materials (posters, banners, fliers, yard signage, etc.). - No Closed Events.
 Promotion for closed events must be by invitation and may not be done through the open posting or open distribution of posters, fliers, banners, etc. - Material/Display Size.
 Postings are to be no larger than 14" x 22", unless otherwise approved through Campus Life and additional offices/individuals (as required above).
-Other types of publicity should conform to sizes specified in this policy or by the Associate Dean for Student/Civic Engagement & Marketing. - Compliance with Other Policies.
+Other types of publicity should conform to sizes specified in this policy or by the College's Communications/Media Relations office. - Compliance with Other Policies.
 All postings, publicity, etc. may not promote violations of the Social Code or violate any other College policies, including those that may address specific types of postings, advertisements, etc. (such as the College's Alcohol and Drug policies, Athletic Department policies, and Communications and Media Relations Department policies).
 Students should contact the appropriate departments with any questions/concerns about department-specific policies. - Respectful Materials.
-Publicity must not degrade groups or individuals. - Right to Reject.
+Publicity must not degrade groups or individuals.

+- Right to Reject.
 Campus Life reserves the right to reject materials if they fail to comply with College guidelines and/or are deemed inappropriate. - Designated Posting Areas.
 Posting is only allowed in designated areas.
 At the time of requesting approvals, individuals must identify all areas where they intend to post materials.
 Postings are only permitted where expressly approved. - Designated "No Posting" Areas.
 Unless expressly approved in writing by Campus Life, no material shall be posted or affixed at any time to or on vehicles, trash cans, trees, sidewalks, support columns, lamp posts, building exteriors, benches, vending machines, telephone poles, windows, or doors. - Posting/Removal Responsibility and Deadlines.
 The party receiving posting approval is responsible for posting the material and removing the posted materials.
 Approved materials may be posted no more than 2 weeks prior to an event and must be removed within 48 hours of the event. - Existing Material.
 Posting over or removing existing material is prohibited.

 Mailbox Stuffing.
-Mailbox stuffing is not permitted unless approved, in writing, by the Associate Dean for Student/Civic Engagement & Marketing.
+Mailbox stuffing is not permitted unless approved, in writing, by Campus Life (campuslife@brevard.edu).
 If approved, mailbox stuffers must comply with any/all requirements communicated by the Associate Dean.

 Table Tents.
-Table tents are not permitted unless approved, in writing, by the Associate Dean for Student/Civic Engagement & Marketing.
-If approved, tents may be no larger than 4"x6" and must comply with any/all requirements communicated by the Associate Dean.
+Table tents are not permitted unless approved, in writing, by Campus Life (campuslife@brevard.edu).
+If approved, tents may be no larger than 4"x6" and must comply with any/all requirements communicated by Campus Life.

 Digital Displays.
 The College owns and operates digital display monitors on campus.
-Students may contact the Associate Dean for Student/Civic Engagement & Marketing for more information about use of and marketing on the video screens.
+Students may contact Campus Life (campuslife@brevard.edu) for more information about use of and marketing on the video screens.
 All submissions are subject to approval by the Associate Dean and are subject to the following: